shiqiang-lin/visual_codon/ReadMe.md

 % python3.12 visual_codon.py
 ```

-After launching the program, the program will open the 宿主物种选择界面 interface, and here are the instructions for using it.
+After launching the program, the program will open the Select a host organism interface, and here are the instructions for using it.

 #### <font color=red> in macOS/Linux/Windows </font>